crashka/ratio-math/README.md

 first thought.

-Question: so then, **what is a rigorous mathematical approach to figuring out how to find the smallest gap between two constructible ratios with demoninators not greater than 152?**
+Question: so then, **what is a rigorous mathematical approach to figuring out how to find the smallest gap between two constructible ratios with denominators not greater than 152?**

 Answer (or at least my answer): I have no idea.